LabeliaLabs/referentiel-processing-scripts/input_files/assessment-0.6499-en.md

 R1.5 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_
+_(Specific risk domain: use of personal or confidential data)_

 - [ ] 1.5.a We take care not to use any personal or confidential data.
 We are not concerned by this risk area
 - [ ] 1.5.b We need to use personal or confidential data in certain projects and the data minimisation principle is then systematically applied